Kiruthika2084/Devops-professional/Monitoring and Logging.md

 - AWS cloudwatch events can be used to detect and react to changes in PHD events.
 Only those specific to AWS account and resources.

 ##### Service-HealthDashboard
-- Provides information about the regional availability of the service and not specific to AWS accounts, so not published to cloudwatch events.
+- Provides information about the regional availability of the service and not specific to AWS accounts, so not published to cloudwatch events.AWS-TrustedAdvisor

+#### AWS-TrustedAdvisor

+-  Trusted Advisor inspects your AWS environment, and then makes recommendations when opportunities exist to save money, improve system availability and performance, or help close security gaps.
+-  All AWS customers have access to *five* Trusted Advisor checks.
+-  Customers with a Business or Enterprise support plan can view all Trusted Advisor checks.
+-  Can use *Amazon CloudWatch Events* to detect and react to changes in the status of Trusted Advisor checks.
+-  Use *Amazon CloudWatch* to create alarms on Trusted Advisor metrics for check status changes, resource status changes, and service limit utilization.